 Here are some frequently asked questions (and answers!) about our easy peach crisp recipe:

 If you don't have a cast iron skillet, you can make my peach crisp recipe in a square cake pan or even an 11x13 casserole dish.
 This particular recipe doesn't cook on the stove first, so any baking dish will work.
-You could even pour the ingredients into muffin tins for handy bite-sized version.
+You could even pour the ingredients into muffin tins for a handy bite-sized version.

 Yes, it definitely can.
 But cooking time will increase.
-If you want to cook over a campfire, I suggest using a dutch oven with a lid and lining it with foil for easy cleanup.
+If you want to cook over a campfire, I suggest using a Dutch oven with a lid and lining it with foil for easy cleanup.
 It will take about 45 minutes for the crisp to bake completely over a campfire.

 🧂 Ingredients